wongyouth/vimfiles/README.md

-A handful of plugins for vim all maintained in one bundle subdirectory, useful vim configuration, espacially for Rails coding.
-All plugins are included as submodules, so you can get plugins updated in one command that makes life easier.
+A handful of plugins for vim all maintained in one bundles.vim file, useful vim configuration, espacially for Rails coding.
+All plugins are mantained by vundle, so you can get plugins updated in one command that makes life easier.

-## make use you have `exuberant-ctags` installed for using vim-ctags
+Make sure you have `exuberant-ctags` installed for using vim-ctags.

     sudo apt-get install exuberant-ctags